Danielle deMontigny Avila, MD

 Principal Investigator, HIV Clinical Care and HIV Programs

-Principal Investigator, Pacific AIDS Education and Training Center (PAETC)
+Principal Investigator, Pacific AIDS Education and Training Center – Arizona

 Dr. Avila grew up in Missoula, Montana, and spent most of her childhood playing outdoors and looking at insects under microscopes.
-After medical school in Mexico, where she learned to speak Spanish, she realized she still liked looking at bugs under microscopes, and after finishing residency training, decided to pursue a specialty in infectious diseases.
-Her scholarly activity has focused on treatment of infections in patients who inject drugs, and she is particularly interested in new approaches to infective endocarditis and working with vulnerable patient populations.
+After medical school in Mexico, where she learned to speak Spanish, she realized she still liked looking at bugs under microscopes.
+After finishing residency training, she decided to pursue a specialty in infectious diseases.
+Her scholarly activity has focused on the treatment of infections in patients who inject drugs, and she is particularly interested in new approaches to infective endocarditis and working with vulnerable patient populations.

 Residency